8go/matrix-commander/README.md

   dependencies.
   - See https://pypi.org/project/matrix-commander
   - Usually `pip install matrix-commander` will do the trick.
-  - Note that even if you install via `pip` you must have a) Python 3.8+ and b) `libolm` installed.
+  - But, note that even if you install via `pip` you must have a) Python 3.8+ and b) `libolm` installed.
 See `PyPi-Instructions.md`.
+  - Run `python -V` to get your Python version number and assure that it is 3.8+.
+  - For e2ee support, python-olm is needed which requires the libolm C library (version 3.x).
+See also https://gitlab.matrix.org/matrix-org/olm.
+    Make sure that version 3 is installed.
+Version 2 will not work.
+    To install `libolm` do this:
+    - On Debian, Ubuntu and Debian/Ubuntu derivative distributions:
+      `sudo apt install libolm-dev`
+    - On Fedora or Fedora derivative distributions do:
+      `sudo dnf install libolm-devel`
+    - On MacOS use brew:
+      `brew install libolm`

 - For macOS Monterey 12.4 (21F79) (Apple M1 Pro) and similar please follow
-  the these steps for installation:
+  these steps for installation:

-    - Install `libolm`, `dbus` and `libmagic` using Homebrew
+  - Install `libolm`, `dbus` and `libmagic` using Homebrew:
+      - `brew install libolm dbus libmagic`
   - Install `matrix-commander` using this command:
       - `pip3 install --global-option=build_ext --global-option="-I/opt/homebrew/include/" --global-option="-L/opt/homebrew/lib/" matrix-commander`
   - For more details see Issue #79.
 Thanks to @KizzyCode for the contribution.

-- On macOS x86_64, follow these steps for installation:
+- For macOS x86_64 and similar please follow these steps for installation:

   - `brew install libolm dbus libmagic`
   - `pip3 install poetry`
   - `pip3 install --global-option=build_ext --global-option="-I/usr/local/include/" --global-option="-L/usr/local/lib/"  matrix-commander`
   - Notice that the Link and Include directories between ARM (M1, etc.) and x86-64 are different.
     So, check for example where file `olm.h` is located on your hard disk.
-That gives you a hind which Include directory to use.
+    That gives you a hint which Include directory to use.
   - For more details see Issue #103.
-Thanks to @@johannes87 for the contribution.
+Thanks to @johannes87 for the contribution.

 - If you install a docker image: `matrix-commander` is available on [Docker Hub](https://hub.docker.com/r/matrixcommander/matrix-commander)